raspberrypilearning/jazzy-jumpers-scratch2/en/step_3.md

 ## Parts of the jumper

-+ Open the starter project online at [http://jumpto.cc/jazzy-go](http://jumpto.cc/jazzy-go){:target="_blank"} or use the [offline starter project](resources/jazzy-jumpers-starter.sb2).
++ Open the starter project online at [offline starter project](https://github.com/raspberrypilearning/jazzy-jumpers-scratch2/tree/draft/en/resources/jazzy-jumpers-starter.sb2).

-If you are using Scratch online and you have a Scratch account, click on **Remix** in the top right-hand corner to save a copy of the project to your account.

 + Take a look at the sprites in the project: you have five sprites in total, one for each of the four parts which make up the jumper and one for the button.